Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock for semimonotone operators

 \section{Chambolle--Pock for semimonotone operators}

 In \Cref{sec:CP}, convergence of \ref{eq:CP} was established under an oblique weak Minty assumption on the underlying primal-dual operator.
-This section aims to provide a set of sufficient conditions for the convergence of \ref{eq:CP} for composite inclusion problems involving semimonotone operators.
+This section provides a set of sufficient conditions for the convergence of \ref{eq:CP} for composite inclusion problems involving semimonotone operators.